rebahama/social-reviewer-frontend/TESTING.md

-* As a user I would like to be able to delete my comments, and delete my likes if I changed my mind.
+* As a user I would like to be able to delete my comments, and delete my likes if I change my mind.
-Comments can be deleted with a button, and likes will display a thumbs down button if the user have alredy liked the reveiw.
-If the user have not liked the review yet a thumbs upp will be displayed.
+Comments can be deleted with a button, and likes will display a thumbs down button if the user have already liked the review.
+If the user have not liked the review yet a thumbs up will be displayed.
 Like counter goes down when user clicks on the thumbs down.

 Delete comments